Spatial Phonons: A Phenomenological Viscous Dark Energy Model for DESI: Conclusion and Outlook

-which makes it clear that a transient phantom phase can occur when $x(H)$ passes through unity, while $w_{\rm eff}$ tends to $-1 + \varepsilon$ at very early and very late times. \\ \\ In the late time Universe we treated the dark sector as dominated by the geometric tension and the phonon fluid, and we explored the background expansion history implied by this viscoelastic model.
-Using the Hubble rate of a flat $\Lambda$CDM cosmology as an external input we mapped the evolution of $w_{\rm eff}(z)$ for redshifts $0 \lesssim z \lesssim 1.5$.
-We showed that for parameter choices with $\kappa \ \simeq \ \varepsilon \ \simeq \ 1/3$ and a sound speed $c_s \simeq 1$, the model exhibits a deep phantom interval around a crossing scale $z_\star \approx 1.3$ and approximately reproduces recent DESI motivated reconstructions of the dark energy equation of state.
-It tracks the CPL curve within a few percent over the redshift range that is most relevant for the DESI BAO measurements.
-This illustrates that a simple viscoelastic model of space can mimic a DESI preferred transient phantom feature in the background expansion. \\ \\ Several natural directions for future work emerge from this first exploration.
+which makes it clear that a transient phantom phase can occur when $x(H)$ passes through unity, while $w_{\rm eff}$ tends to $-1+\epsilon$ at very early and very late times. \\ \\ Using a compressed Gaussian likelihood in the CPL plane derived from publicly released posterior chains for DESI DR1 BAO combined with Pantheon+ and Planck 2018, we find that the model can reproduce the central region of the published $(w_0,w_a)$ constraints without imposing any additional near luminal band beyond the basic causality prior $0 < \kappa \le \varepsilon$.
+In particular, the parameter scan naturally selects a best fit with $\kappa < \varepsilon < 1$ and a small fractional splitting $(\varepsilon-\kappa)/\varepsilon \simeq 0.038$, which implies a near luminal sound speed $c_s^2 = \kappa/\varepsilon \simeq 0.962$ as an output of the fit.
+This behaviour is physically natural in the present framework because the relevant phonon excitations are infrared collective oscillations of the brane with a mass gap $m_\phi = H_\star/(2\pi)$ set by a Hubble scale of order unity in redshift, so their Compton wavelength is of order the cosmological horizon.
+For such horizon scale modes, relativistic propagation is the generic expectation unless additional microphysical structure enforces a significantly smaller sound speed.
+In this sense, the compressed likelihood comparison does not merely accommodate near luminal phonons, it points to them in a particularly economical way. \\ \\ Several natural directions for future work emerge from this first exploration.
 The most important step is to derive the bulk viscosity $\zeta(H)$ and the relaxation time $\tau(H)$ from a more complete microscopic theory of the phonon sector.
 One would like to start from an explicit effective field theory for the longitudinal modes of the brane or for additional scalar degrees of freedom, compute their dispersion relations and interaction rates, and evaluate the stress tensor correlator that enters the Kubo formula.
-This program would allow one to determine $\zeta(H)$ and $\tau(H)$ from first principles rather than from phenomenology and would test whether the simple scaling used here is robust or only a useful approximation. \\ \\ A second important step is to move beyond the homogeneous background and analyze cosmological perturbations in this framework.
-The phonon sound speed, the viscous pressure and any induced anisotropic stress could in principle affect the growth of density perturbations and the evolution of metric potentials.
-This makes it natural to confront the model with large scale structure observables such as redshift space distortion measurements and lensing data, in addition to background probes.
-At present it is not clear whether the perturbative effects of the viscoelastic sector would lead to observable deviations or remain hidden within current uncertainties.
-Only a detailed and consistent treatment of scalar perturbations can answer this question in a quantitative manner.
-Such an analysis would place bounds on $\kappa$, $\varepsilon$, the crossing scale $H_\star$ and the effective phonon mass, and would test whether the viscoelastic dark energy sector remains stable and well behaved at the level of fluctuations. \\ \\ Finally, it would be interesting to embed the present phenomenological model into a broader picture of vacuum energy in gravity.
-The residual tension $T_s$ can be viewed as the leftover of a sequester mechanism that cancels matter induced vacuum energy and the phonon sector provides a concrete realization of dynamical dark energy on top of this geometric background.
+This program would allow one to determine $\zeta(H)$ and $\tau(H)$ from first principles rather than from phenomenology and would test whether the simple scaling used here is robust or only a useful approximation.
 A more complete theory could clarify how the NG brane tension and the phonon fluid arise from a fundamental microscopic description and whether similar viscoelastic effects appear in other approaches to late time acceleration.
 The results presented here indicate that an elastic and viscous space is a viable candidate for the dark energy sector and they motivate a more systematic study of the microphysics and cosmological implications of such models.